PyO3/setuptools-rust/README.md

 ```

 Once the implementation files are in place, we need to add a `pyproject.toml`
-file that tells anyone that wants to use your project how to build it:
+file that tells anyone that wants to use your project how to build it.
+In this file, we use an [array of tables](https://toml.io/en/v1.0.0#array-of-tables)
+(TOML jargon equivalent to Python's list of dicts) for ``[[tool.setuptools-rust.ext-modules]]``,
+to specify different extension modules written in Rust:

 ```toml
 # pyproject.toml